Could it really be summer?!

 #3 Focus on Your Foundation

 There's no better time for inspecting your foundation than warm, dry June.
 Eyeball it for crumbling mortar, cracks in the stucco, or persistently damp spots (especially under faucets).
-Then call a pro to fix any outstanding issues now, before it becomes an emergency later.
+Then call a pro to fix any outstanding issues now, before they become an emergency later.

 #4 Seal Your Driveway Asphalt